lambdaclass/concrete/paper/evidence-carrying.typ

 - a source-tied proof attachment model with deterministic proof revocation on body drift;
 - a shared evidence pipeline for capabilities, trust boundaries, proof eligibility, assumptions, and release bundles;
-- three non-toy case studies whose claims are deliberately classified as proved, enforced, reported, assumed, or trusted;
+- three non-toy case studies whose claims are each classified as proved, enforced, reported, assumed, or trusted;
 - an initial compiler-side preservation result that narrows, rather than hides, the trusted extraction boundary.

 The negative space is equally important.
 Concrete does not yet generate SPARK-style verification conditions for every array access, loop invariant, or arithmetic operation; it does not prove the emitted binary correct; and it does not make side-channel claims beyond source-level structural checks plus explicit assumptions.